President of the European Council: Permanent post

 The Treaty of Lisbon does not define a nomination process for the president of the Council and initially several official and unofficial candidates were proposed.
 At the final European Council meeting on the treaty in Lisbon, on 19 November 2007, French president Nicolas Sarkozy set off public speculation on candidates by naming Tony Blair, Felipe González and Jean-Claude Juncker, and praising the three as worthy candidates with Blair in particular being a long time front runner for the post.
-However, he faced large scale opposition for being from a large state outside the eurozone and the Schengen Area as well as being a leader who entered the Iraq War which had split Europe.
+However, he faced large scale opposition for being from a large state outside the eurozone and the Schengen Area, as well as being a leader who entered the Iraq War, which had split Europe.
 Minor opposition to other leaders such as Juncker also led to their rejection.

-First full-time president
+Full-time president

 On 19 November 2009, Herman Van Rompuy, at that time Prime Minister of Belgium, was appointed the first full-time president of the European Council.
 The formal decision on the appointment was made after the Treaty of Lisbon came into force on 1 December 2009.
 The British prime minister, Gordon Brown, said that he had unanimous backing from the 27 EU leaders at the summit in Brussels on the evening of 19 November 2009.
 Brown praised Van Rompuy as "a consensus builder" who had "brought a period of political stability to his country after months of uncertainty".
 At a press conference after his appointment, Van Rompuy commented: "Every country should emerge victorious from negotiations.
 A negotiation that ends with a defeated party is never a good negotiation.
 I will consider everyone's interests and sensitivities.
 Even if our unity remains our strength, our diversity remains our wealth", he said, stressing the individuality of EU member states.

 Van Rompuy's first council meeting was an informal gathering in the Solvay Library in Leopold Park, rather than the more usual formal gathering in the Justus Lipsius building nearby.
 The meeting was called to reflect on long term structural economic problems facing Europe, but was overtaken by the Greek economic crisis.